Rockhampton Airport

-In 2011, the airport handled 701,062 passengers and 12,606 aircraft movements, a drop from the 2010 figure of 777,212 passengers and 14,602 aircraft.
-The drop is attributed in part to the airport being closed for three weeks in January due to the 2010–2011 Queensland floods.
+The airport was formerly known as Connor Park Aerodrome, named after the racecourse that once occupied the site.
 The Royal Flying Doctor Service has one of its nine Queensland bases at Rockhampton Airport.

 History

 Efforts to locate a permanent aerodrome site in the city had been proceeding for a number of years in the 1920s.
-The Rockhampton City Council and the Federal Government, however, could not come to an arrangement as to a suitable site.
+The Rockhampton City Council and the Australian Government, however, could not come to an arrangement as to a suitable site.
 Prior to 1930, a number of locations within the city had been used for the operation of aircraft, all on a non-official basis and none suitable for long term use.

 In 1929, the lease to a former racecourse, Connor Park, was acquired by a number of aspiring aviators, and they set about making it suitable for aircraft.
 The Rockhampton Aero Club was formed on 9 February 1930, and announced that flying training would commence at the location.
 The Rockhampton Aero Club continues to operate today, providing flying training and air charter.